The Consequences of Destroying a Protected Tree and How to Avoid them

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What is the consequence if I do work on a tree that is protected without permission?

-If you carry out work on a protected tree without the proper permits, you could be facing substantial fines and even imprisonment.
+If you do work on a protected tree without the appropriate authorizations, you could be subject to substantial fines and even imprisonment.

 Can I contest an TPO and/or preservation order?